-▶ Theorem 13.
+▶ Theorem 5.3.
 It is NP-hard to decide whether a path from one tile to another can be built in a general polycube.

-The proof proceeds by a reduction from SAT; see full version [4] for details.
+The proof proceeds by a reduction from SAT; see Appendix C for details.

 6 Conclusion/Future Work